munificent/craftinginterpreters/book/classes-and-instances.md

 operand.

-After that, but before compiling the body of the class, we define the variable for the class's name. *Declaring* the variable adds it to the scope but recall from [a previous chapter][scope] that we can't *use* the variable until it's *defined*.
+After that, but before compiling the body of the class, we define the variable for the class's name. *Declaring* the variable adds it to the scope, but recall from [a previous chapter][scope] that we can't *use* the variable until it's *defined*.
 For classes, we define the variable before the body.
 That way, users can refer to the containing class inside the bodies of its own methods.
 That's